-- Twenty septic-served, high septic density neighborhoods within the Lake Michigan watershed were identified as a result of a septic mapping projected completed by the Northwest Indiana Regional Planning Commission.
+- Twenty septic-served, high-septic-density neighborhoods within the Lake Michigan watershed were identified as a result of a septic mapping project completed by the Northwest Indiana Regional Planning Commission.

-Community County Beverly Shores Porter Black Oak - Gary Lake Center Township Porter Dune Acres Porter High Meadows West Porter Hobart Lake Jackson Township (Carriage Hills) Porter liberty Township 1 Porter liberty Township 2 Porter Mallard's Landing Porter Miller Lake Moraine Manor Porter Ogden Dunes Porter Pines Porter Porter Beach Porter Pottawamie Park LaPorte Sylvan Manor Porter Trail Creek LaPorte Warren Woods Porter Winfield Lake
+Community County Beverly Shores Porter Black Oak - Gary Lake Center Township Porter Dune Acres Porter High Meadows West Porter Hobart Lake Jackson Township (Carriage Hills) Porter Liberty Township 1 Porter Liberty Township 2 Porter Mallard's Landing Porter Miller Lake Moraine Manor Porter Ogden Dunes Porter Pines Porter Porter Beach Porter Pottawattamie Park LaPorte Sylvan Manor Porter Trail Creek LaPorte Warren Woods Porter Winfield Lake

 - A community representative was identified from each neighborhood, trained on septic system maintenance, and provided educational materials to be distributed to their neighbors.

 - These Clean Water Ambassadors: